Yandex Cloud

 We recommend you to define the meaning of slow query execution for each service and its user and log only the queries that meet the definition.
 For example, for a web service, a query is slow if it runs for more than one second, while, for the reporting service, it is a query that runs for more than 10 minutes.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL article.

 • Log statement Management console API CLI